-Transitional Advising offers students the opportunity to work with an advisor one-on-one to explore, plan, and implement the change of major process.
+Transitional Advising offers students the opportunity to work with an advisor one-on-one through the exploration, planning, and implementation process.
 Transitional Advising is intended for students outside of University Studies, and is directed to students who are in transition out of a particular major for various reasons and/or need assistance when not accepted into their desired major.
 More information can be found at www.advising.vt.edu/tr.